TITLE 17: CONSERVATION

 Bred in Captivity or Captive-Bred – refers to raptors, including eggs, hatched in captivity from parents that mated or otherwise transferred gametes in captivity.

-Endangered Species – any species or subspecies contained in the federal endangered species list issued pursuant to the Federal Endangered Species Protection Act of 1973 (16 U.S.C.
-1531 et seq.) and its amendments plus other species or subspecies as the Illinois Endangered Species Protection Act [520 ILCS 10] deems to be in danger of extinction (reference 17 Ill.
+Endangered Species – any species or subspecies contained in the federal endangered species list issued pursuant to the federal Endangered Species Act (16 USC 1531 et seq.), as amended, plus other species or subspecies as the Illinois Endangered Species Protection Act [520 ILCS 10] deems to be in danger of extinction (see 17 Ill.
 Adm.
 Code 1010).

 Falconer – a person who engages in the sport of falconry.